dev-aakashdeepsingh/prac-work/README.md

   - `./prac -t 8 1 localhost duoram 20 10`
   - `./prac -t 8 2 localhost localhost duoram 20 10`

-to do the online portion of the computation, also using 8 threads (which will be local processing threads for the duoram computation).
+to do the online portion of the computation, also using 8 local processing threads.

 For online-only mode: